Department of English

 1991 "Silence and Shame: How Women’s Speech Contributes to Generic Conventionality and Generic Complexity in The Canterbury Tales," Language and Style, 24:433-443.

-Areas of Expertise: medieval literature, women in medieval times, James Joyce, William Faulkner, modernism, critical theory, writing for biology and medicine, speculative fiction
+Areas of Expertise: medieval literature and women's lives, James Joyce, William Faulkner, modernism, critical theory, disability studies, health humanities, speculative fiction

 - ENGL 3001, Critical Writing

 - ENGL 4/5000, James Joyce

 - ENGL 4/5235, Faulkner

 - ENGL 4/5510, Whores and Saints: Medieval Women

 - ENGL 4/5770 Mental Differences and Disabilities

 - ENGL 4/5770 Illness and Disability Narratives